nefeli-my/askmeanything/README.md

 * [Express](https://expressjs.com/) as the web application framework for the implementation of the services in SOA and Microservices architecture.
 * [React](https://reactjs.org/) as the [JavaScript](https://www.javascript.com/) library for the front-end.
-* [Redis](https://redis.io/) as the in-memory key–value database and message broker for
+* [Redis](https://redis.io/) as the in-memory key–value database and message broker for the implementation of the Choreographer in MicroServices architecture.
-* [EmailJS](https://www.emailjs.com/) as the third-party service for sending mail the implementation of the Choreographer in MicroServices architecture.
+* [EmailJS](https://www.emailjs.com/) as the third-party service for sending emails to users after they have contacted us via the corresponding 'contact us' form.

 ## Architectures
 ### Service-Oriented Architecture (SOA)
-Regarding the implementation of the app based on SOA, it is broken down into 3 services containing business logic:
+Regarding the implementation of the app based on SOA, it was broken down into 3 services containing the following business logic:
 * Authenticator service:
-  - Registration of new user
+  - Register a new user
-  - Sign in of existing user
+  - Sign in an existing user
-  - Sign out of signed-in user
+  - Sign out a signed-in user
-  - Get info of existing user
+  - Get the account information of an existing user
-  - Update of info of existing user
+  - Update the account information of an existing user
-  - Validation of token of signed-in user
+  - Validate the token of a signed-in user
 * QnAOperations service:
+  - View all questions (*)
-  - View questions available to a user who is not signed-in
+  - View the 10 most recent questions (available to not signed-in users instead of the 'view all questions' functionality)
-  - View all questions
-  - Filter questions based on the author, the attached keywords and the posting date
+  - Filter questions based on the author, the attached keywords and the posting date (*)
-  - View questions which the signed-in user has posted or contributed to
+  - View all the questions the signed-in user has posted or contributed to (*)
-  - Create a new question
+  - Create a new question (*)
-  - View all the answers to an existing question available to a user who is not signed-in
   - View all the answers to an existing question
-  - Create an answer to an existing question
+  - Answer an existing question (*)
 * Analytics service:
-  - View statistic data regarding the amount of questions posted per day for the last week
+  - View statistic data regarding the amount of questions posted per day, during the last week
-  - View statistic data regarding the amount of answers posted per day for the last week
+  - View statistic data regarding the amount of answers posted per day, during the last week
   - View statistic data regarding the most used keywords
-  - View statistic data regarding the amount of questions posted by the signed-in user per day for the last week
+  - View statistic data regarding the amount of questions posted by the signed-in user per day, during the last week (*)
-  - View statistic data regarding the amount of answers posted by the signed-in per day for the last week
+  - View statistic data regarding the amount of answers posted by the signed-in per day, during the last week (*)
-  - View statistic data regarding the most used keywords by the signed-in user
+  - View statistic data regarding the most used keywords by the signed-in user (*)

+ *The functionalities noted with an asterisk are only available to signed-in users.*

 #### Data access layer
 The above services communicate with the Data access layer via its provided interfaces (API)